duckdb/duckdb-web/docs/sql/statements/set.md

 * session - Configuration value is used (or reset) only for the current session attached to a DuckDB instance.
 * global - Configuration value is used (or reset) across the entire DuckDB instance.

+When not specified, the default scope for the configuration option is used.
+For most options this is global.

 ### Configuration
 See the [Configuration](../configuration) page for the full list of configuration options.